navikt/syk-inn/README.md

     - Launching the application in a Smart on FHIR context
     - Uses the application directly using HelseID login (referered to as "standalone")
 - Any asynchronous data loading or actions are using tanstack/query, and **should** have both loading **and** error state.
-- Users sessions are stored in Redis, any action will validate the token using the appropriate issuer.
+- Users sessions are stored in Valkey, any action will validate the token using the appropriate issuer.

 ## High level flow